The following are concrete and natural earth-based wall build systems that do not offgas toxins and are suitable for the chemically sensitive.

 These are alternative build types, the options for building a healthy home apart from the standard timber frame, fiberglass, and gypsum boards.

 Drywall now has its own dedicated post here: Guide to Non-Toxic Drywall Types and Brands.

 This post contains affiliate links to relevant books and products that I use and recommend.
 Upon purchase, I earn a small commission at no extra cost to you.

 A mix of pumice and concrete is poured into forms to create these non-toxic walls.
 They can be made load bearing with a concrete beam.
 Test pumice for radioactivity and for odors that it may have picked up prior to installation.

 Check out Margaret’s blog where she outlines the build of her healthy pumicecrete house.

-An interesting material making a comeback, HempCrete is blocks made of hemp and a lime-based binder.
-The blocks are used to form the walls and act as insulation.
+An interesting material making a comeback, HempCrete is made of hemp and a lime-based binder.
+Hempcrete is either used to replace insulation in the walls or as the final wall itself.

 Consult with an architect to make sure this is right for your climate.

 Forms are made of a mix of remineralized wood and concrete.
 Inside, rebar is used as reinforcement and then they are filled with concrete.

 Faswall is currently the only brand available in the US (2017).
 Nexum is available is based in Canada and they sell and ship across North America as well as to Australia and other Pacific Rim countries.